kingalokcoder/ytplay/README.md

 # ytplay

+I am learning how to do open source contribution

 A simple bash script to play YouTube videos from terminal.

 Supports:

 - Music only playback
 - List of search results to select from
 - Play on infinite loop